Woori Bank: History

-Its Jongno branch is located in the Gwangtonggwan, which is considered the oldest continuously operating bank building in Korea.
-On March 5, 2001, the branch was registered as Seoul City's Historic Landmark.
+Woori Bank traces its origins to the establishment of Daehan Cheon-il Bank in 1899, subsequently renamed Joseon Commercial Bank in 1911 and Korea Commercial Bank in 1950.
+Woori Bank's Jongno branch is located in the Gwangtonggwan building, which is considered the oldest continuously operating bank building in Korea.
+On March 5, 2001, the branch was registered as a Seoul City Historic Landmark.